 John Crossley, Consultant Ecologist, Plant Recorder for Orkney

-David Harris, Herbarium Curator and Deputy Director of Science, RBGE
+David Harris, former Herbarium Curator and Deputy Director of Science, RBGE

 Lesley Scott, Assistant Herbarium Curator, RBGE